Weak amenability for dynamical systems: Fourier space of a crossed product

 In the case of the system $(\CC,G,1)$ the only representation $\theta$ of $\CC$ is trivial, $\pi^\theta$ also becomes trivial, and we can identify $\lambda^\theta$ with $\lambda^G$; thus the above definition gives the predual of $(\rcros{\CC}{G}{1})^{''} \cong \vN$, so the space defined may be identified with \falg.
-Definition~\ref{de:fourieralgebraofsystem} also works unchanged for a $W^*$-dynamical system $(M,G,\beta)$; in this case the definition identifies the predual of the \vNA\ $\vNcros{M}{G}{\beta}$ with the space of functions $u : G \to M_*$ of the form (\ref{eq:crossedFalgactingGtoAstr}) \cite{Tak75}.
-Next we show that, as for $\falg$, the compactly supported functions are dense in the Fourier space of a dynamical system; the proof is from Fujita~\cite[Lemma 3.4]{Fuj79}.
+Definition~\ref{de:fourieralgebraofsystem} also works unchanged for a $W^*$-dynamical system $(M,G,\beta)$; in this case the definition identifies the predual of the \vNA\ $\vNcros{M}{G}{\beta}$ with the space of functions $u : G \to M_*$ corresponding to functionals of the form (\ref{eq:defofelementofcrossedprodFourieralg}) \cite{Tak75}.
+The following is shown by Fujita~\cite[Lemma 3.4]{Fuj79}. \